980f/ArduinoIDE/README.md

 Forked to change:
 # UI: split vertically with wide screen so can watch build progress and read code.
-# reload when file added to directory, presently must restart the IDE.
+# added Sketch menu item to reload tabs for when files are added to folder outside of the IDE, presently must restart the IDE.
 # tree list for picking device type.
-# multiple tabs or tab reorder for navigating between files, alpha doesn't cut it for me.
+# multiple tabs or tab reorder for navigating between files, alpha doesn't cut it for me-MRU would be better.

 Arduino
 ========